SpencerCDixon/redux-cli/readme.md

 Running `redux new <project name>` will pull down the amazing [Redux Starter Kit](https://github.com/davezuko/react-redux-starter-kit) and initialize a new git repo.
 Running `new` will automatically set up a `.reduxrc` to work with this specific starter kit.
-If you want to integrate the CLI in an existing project or store your components in different pathes please see [config existing project](#config-existing-project)
+If you want to integrate the CLI in an existing project or store your components in different paths please see [config existing project](#config-existing-project)

 ### Config Existing Project
 There is an `init` subcommand for you to specify all paths to where components